 The beat the TSX portfolio (hypothetical ticker BTSX) has a wonderful longer term habit of beating the market.
 The strategy is dead simple.
 BTSX will simply hold the top ten yielding stocks from the TSX 60.
 It will change the constituents (holdings) on the first trading day of each year, and it will continue to hold those ten stocks throughout the year.
 The beat the TSX portfolio underperformed in the pandemic year of 2020 as value was certainly out of favour.
 But it charged back.
 The BTSX portfolio was back to its winning ways in 2021 and 2022.
-The Beat The TSX Portfolio skipped a beat in 2023, and it is underperforming again to the end of August in 2024.
-Big dividend payers have been out of favour in a higher rate environment.
+The Beat The TSX Portfolio skipped a beat in 2023, and 2024.
+It gave it a go in 2025 but ended up falling short, underperforming the TSX by a small margin.
+That said, it did eke out a small advantage vs the TSX 60.

 Why does it beat the TSX?